Railway-Op-Sim/GB-BarnhamArea/README.md

 # Barnham & Ford, Sussex, UK

-This route is open to editting from any developer.
-The location has been chosen as a training route for practicing creation of timetables with joins and splits, with Barnham being the point at which services divide to proceed to Bognor Regis/Portsmouth.
+This route is open to contributions from any developer.

+The location has been chosen as a training route for practicing creation of timetables with joins and splits.
+Barnham is the location at which services from London divide to proceed to either Bognor Regis or Portsmouth.

 ![Track Diagram](https://raw.githubusercontent.com/Railway-Op-Sim/UK-BarnhamArea/master/Images/BarnhamandFord.png)